encse/secchallenge2023/web/leakage-problem/solution/README.md

 /bin/sh -c apachectl start && node index.js
 ```

-Reading from '/proc/1/cwd/index.js/ didn't work.
+Reading from `/proc/1/cwd/index.js/` didn't work.
 I think the cwd file (which is a symlink to the
-process' working directory has too restrictive access modifiers.
+process' working directory) has too restrictive access modifiers.
 But... maybe it is running in the `/app`
 directory, let's try `/app/index.js`:

 ```javascript